Mentoring for young scholars at Osnabrück University

 News and current events in the mentoring programs

-- Application process for the next mentoring-program for female doctoral candidates: 21 October 2019-17 January 2020
+- Application process for the next mentoring-program for female doctoral candidates: Applications are possible until 17 January 2020.
+Find out more.

 - Start of the next mentoring-program for female doctoral candidates: May 2020